10 Feb FOLLOW THE WHY(TE) RABBIT

 I am standing on the shore of this mighty ocean of existence, watching the waves rise and fall.

 I could be obsessed with the size, color, height and nature of the waves, so much so that I take them home in a bucket for analysis.
 Only to realize with disappointment that when I come home there is no wave in the bucket.
 I have carried home the ocean.
-All analysis, arguments and analogy have disappeared with the waves.
+All analysis, arguments and analogy have disappeared with the forms – the waves.

 At another time I could be fascinated by the movement, the dance of the wave.
 The poet in me gets aroused to